celestiaorg/optimism/op-plasma/README.md

 ### Using docker-compose:

-The second way uses docker-comcompose to deploy the rollup stack.
+The second way to test the celestia `da-server` uses docker-compose to deploy the rollup stack.
+This method reuses the bedrock devnet docker-compose setup and is recommended for developers.

 #### Devnet: